 Twice winner of the London Writers' competition and a Hawthornden Fellow, she was the Poetry Society's first-ever Public Art Poet commissioned by the Arts Council and the BFI to create London's biggest art poem that leads from Waterloo to the IMAX.
 Her books of poetry include Everything Begins with the Skin (Enitharmon 1994).
 A selection of poems in Oxford Poets 2000 (Carcanet).
-Ghost Station (Salt Publishing 2004) and The Idea of Islands (Occasional Press 2010).
+Ghost Station (Salt Publishing 2004), The Idea of Islands (Occasional Press 2010) and The Forgetting and Remembering of Air (Salt Publishing 2014).
 Her work has also appeared in a number of prestigious anthologies and literary magazines including: Encounter, Acumen, Ambit, Poetry Wales, Poetry London, London Magazine, The Independent, The Observer and The Irish Times.

 "The Forgetting and Remembering of Air is a stunning piece of work – an achingly moving narrative of love for a child, parent, sibling, lover or icon."

 New Welsh Review

 The Idea of Islands

 "Sue Hubbard brings passionate and prophetic visions into the sphere of family life… An accomplished art-critic, Hubbard can convey the pictorial in vivid and startling language".

 Peter Lawson, Jewish Chronicle - The Weekly Review